Falola-Uthman/Falola-Uthman/README.md

 <a href="https://linkedin.com/in/uthman-falola-250692156"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-As an upcoming December 2024 Master's graduate in IT Security from Ontario Tech University, with 5 years of cross-sector experience in manufacturing, construction, and oil & gas, I am deeply passionate about technology and committed to solving complex problems in the cybersecurity field.

 ## Objective

 With a foundation in diverse industries and currently pursuing a Master’s in IT Security from Ontario Tech University, I consistently create projects to stay abreast of emerging security challenges and maintain my practical skills.
 I am committed to applying my expertise as a Security Analyst.